Overnight Blueberry Breakfast Cake

 This post may contain affiliate links.
 Please read my disclosure policy.

-Overnight Breakfast Blueberry Cake is loaded with juicy blueberries, laced with vanilla, nutmeg, and cinnamon, and topped with brown sugar for a perfect finish.
+Overnight Blueberry Breakfast Cake is loaded with juicy blueberries, laced with vanilla, nutmeg, and cinnamon, and topped with brown sugar for a perfect finish.
+This cake is great for the busy holiday mornings!

 Pin it to your BREAKFAST BOARD to save it for later!